thomasbui93/MEAN-Application/README.md

 - Don't push into master branch.
 - Test before committing.
 - Include the issue ID in the commit message.
+- There are seed scripts to populate the database in development and testing environment in `/server/config/seed`.
+By using them everyone can have the same dummy data.
+Always clean up the db.

 ## Git guides